zenml-io/zenml/docs/book/starter-guide/stacks/registering-stacks.md

 option to use for which stack component.
 {% endhint %}

-And see them on the UI:
+Alternatively, you can see and register stacks on the dashboard as well:

 ![Stack list](../../assets/starter_guide/stacks/02_stack_list.png)